ChargePoint/xcparse/README.md

 3. -q or --quit: Exits interactive mode.
 4. -h or --help: Prints usage information

-### Arguments

-1. xcresultPath
-2. destination

-**The above arguments must be specified when xcparse is run with the --xcov or --screenshots options.**
+**Arguments must be specified when xcparse is run with the --xcov or --screenshots options.**